zhougroup-uic/zhougroup-uic.github.io/fvGEMC/index.md

 ## Source codes

-Standalone Julia source code of the fvGEMC engine is also available for several model systems (Lennard-Jones, square-well, patchy particles, and patchy particle mixtures).
+Standalone Julia source codes of the fvGEMC engine are also available for several model systems (Lennard-Jones, square-well, and patchy particles, and patchy particle mixtures).
 See [`Src/README.md`](Src/README.md) for the source files, input format, and how to run them.

 ## Reference